gigasquid/gigasquid.github.io/source/_posts/2014-02-15-hitchhikers-guide-to-clojure-part-3.markdown

 Also, you are really fuzzy and cute.
 ```

-This compact, lightweight, and asynchronus method of communication is
+_This compact, lightweight, and asynchronous method of communication is
 well suited to conversations and messaging of all sorts, including
-conversing with otters.
+conversing with human, animals, and other Clojure-based life forms._

 ```clojure
 (def talk-chan (chan))